reynarzz/LaminarEngine/README.md

 - Use it in revenue-generating projects

 ## Contributions
-Since this is a portfolio piece, unfortunately, I'm not accepting contributions.
+Since this is a solo project, unfortunately, I'm not accepting contributions.